 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using First-Vancomycin 50 (vancomycin oral solution) while you are pregnant.

 How is this medicine (First-Vancomycin 50) best taken?

 Use First-Vancomycin 50 (vancomycin oral solution) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - To gain the most benefit, do not miss doses.

-- Your pharmacist will need to mix First-Vancomycin 50 before you get it.
+- Your pharmacist will need to mix First-Vancomycin 50 (vancomycin oral solution) before you get it.

 - Shake well before use.

 - Measure liquid doses carefully.
-Use the measuring device that comes with this medicine.
-If there is none, ask the pharmacist for a device to measure First-Vancomycin 50.
+Use the measuring device that comes with First-Vancomycin 50 (vancomycin oral solution).
+If there is none, ask the pharmacist for a device to measure First-Vancomycin 50 (vancomycin oral solution).

 What do I do if I miss a dose?

 - Take a missed dose as soon as you think about it.